noodldocs/noodldocs.github.io/2.4/nodes/componentutils/component-outputs/README.md

 <##head##>
 # Component Outputs

 This node is used to create outputs for reusable components.

 ![](./co_node1.png ':class=img-size-l')

-A Component Output node can have as many ports as needed and can make output properties from the nodes available on the custom component.
+A <span class="ndl-node">Component Output</span> node can have as many ports as needed and can make output properties from the nodes available on the custom component.

 ![](./co_node2.png ':class=img-size-l')